 Health and Exercise Science: Careers in Human Performance

 Health and human performance is a fast-growing profession, as the importance of physical fitness is increasingly recognized across the lifespan, from our youngest to our oldest citizens.
-Exciting careers are available in the education, recreation, athletics, rehabilitation, and medical professions and in settings from schools and community centers to clinics and sports leagues.
-Our two programs—exercise science and physical education—prepare professionals with the skill and knowledge to advance healthier lives and stronger communities through fitness.
+Exciting careers are available in recreation, athletics, rehabilitation, and medical professions and in settings from schools and community centers to clinics and sports leagues.
+Our exercise science program prepares professionals with the skill and knowledge to advance healthier lives and stronger communities through fitness.

 Graduates of our exercise science program launch entry-level careers in health and fitness or advance to graduate study in a variety of specialized career fields.
 One area open to our graduates who pursue advanced study is the health science professions, including physical therapy, occupational therapy, and physician assistance.
 Another is sports and athletic conditioning, where exciting careers in sports medicine, exercise physiology, and biomechanics are among the many options.